 This decade, a bevy of Lexus EVs is coming to showrooms in all sizes, shapes, and segments.
-Upcoming zero-emission models from the Japanese luxury brand will include a Lexus LFA successor.
+Upcoming zero-emission models from the Japanese luxury brand will include a Lexus LFA successor, regarded as Toyota Motor Corporation’s first electric supercar.
+Though details are still scant, we can’t wait to see what this zero emission model from the Japanese luxury brand will have in store.

-The LFA, a dream project of Toyota Motor Corporation President Akio Toyoda, was Lexus’ halo model last decade.
+The Lexus LFA was the company’s top boss Akio Toyoda’s dream project, and it served as the company’s halo model last decade.
 Production of the hand-crafted sports car began on 15 December 2010 and ended two years later on 14 December 2012.

-Exactly nine years after the last LFA rolled off the assembly line in Motomachi, Japan, Koji Sato laid the foundation for the next Lexus halo car, which looks like the spiritual successor to the LFA (the LC was a grand tourer).
+Nine years after the final Lexus LFA left the production line in Motomachi, Japan, Koji Sato said that the company had started work on the next halo car for the company, which looks like the spiritual successor to the LFA (the LC was a grand tourer).
 The President and Chief Branding Officer of Lexus announced the concept version of a new Lexus electric supercar on 14 December 2021:

 The endless pursuit of the Lexus Driving Signature will move to the next stage through development of the new Sports Battery EV.Koji Sato, President and Chief Branding Officer, Lexus (Media Briefing on Battery EV Strategies on 14 December 2021)

-Toyoda was quick to drop a hint that the EV would be the Lexus LFA successor.
+Top-boss Toyoda was quick to drop a hint that the electric vehicle would serve as successor to the Lexus LFA.
 He said:

 Lexus will develop a next-generation battery EV sports car that inherits the driving taste, or the secret sauce, of the performance cultivated via the development of the LFA.Akio Toyoda, President, Toyota Motor Corporation (Media Briefing on Battery EV Strategies on 14 December 2021)

 Electric sports cars from the parent company won’t just wear the Lexus badge.
-At the Tokyo Auto Salon press conference in December 2021, Toyota president Akio Toyoda mentioned the arrival of fun-to-drive Toyota cars as well, probably even with motorsport lineage.
+In December 2021, during the Tokyo Auto Salon press conference, Toyoda mentioned the arrival of fun-to-drive Toyota cars as well, probably even with motorsport lineage.
 He said that the brand is considering all options and wants to appeal to car enthusiasts as much as possible.

 Koji Sato, president of Gazoo Racing and Lexus, mentioned the need to enhance the base performance of a car by reducing weight and increasing the power and torque outputs.
 This could mean that the brand is exploring the possibility of electrifying GR-badged cars like the GR Yaris, which was loved by the motoring press across the globe.